Wender Utah Rating Scale Scoring

 You can score the WURS-45 by hand, using the scoring sheet on page 27 of the Handbook.

-Or you can download a ZIP file with a scoring spreadsheet for the WURS-45, and another spreadsheet for scoring the WURS-61, here:
+Or you can download a zipped folder (zip file) with a scoring spreadsheet for the WURS-45 here:

 → If you are not sure how to open a ZIP file, see this guide on wikiHow.com: How to Open a Zip File: 4 Easy Step-by-Step Methods (for Windows, MacOS, iOS, & Android).